 When your puppy comes into your home there’s a good chance they won’t be potty trained.
 At least, Mindy wasn’t.
 If your puppy has a hard time holding their bladder, you may want to check out some of the best litter boxes for Pugs to help keep your home clean.

 As a pet owner, you’ll need to teach them proper toilet habits so they know where to use the potty.
+There’s not a lot of difference whether you’re potty training a female or male Pug, but it will take time.
 You’ll want to be patient because it can take them 5 or 6 months before they truly grasp the idea of house training.

 Depending on how small they are, there’s a good chance that they may have accidents when they are playing with other dogs or children.